Neem research shows that neem oil relieves the symptoms of psoriasis. Could there be a new cure for the skin disorder?

 Neem oil is strongly antibacterial, and the benefit of this for psoriasis is obvious.
 Neem cleans up any skin infections that may have developed because of cracked broken skin (due to dryness or scratching).
+A neem ointment can fight the infection while at the same time reducing inflammation and soothing the skin.
 When used regularly (by using a neem soap, neem shampoo, or neem lotion) neem also prevents any future skin infections that may aggravate or bring back psoriasis symptoms.

 One research study showed that when people who used the common coal tar treatment for psoriasis also took neem leaf extract internally, then their psoriasis symptoms cleared up faster.

 Other research reports showed that nimbidin, one of the components found in neem seed oil, has anti-inflammatory properties comparable to standard drugs like phenylbutazone (non-steroid) or prednisolone (a steroid).